kylrth/slurm_gen/README.md

 The `slurm_gen.DefaultParamObject` defines the possible configuration parameters that the generator can accept, as well as the default values for those parameters.
 When generating or accessing samples, we can specify non-default values for any of these parameters.

-The `@slurm_gen.generator` decorator converts `noisy_sine` into a dataset generator which can be used by the `slurm_gen.generate` to create cache files containing arbitrary numbers of samples.
-We can define as many functions as we like in `datasets.py`, and all those marked with `@slurm_gen.generator` will be usable in SLURM_gen.
+The `@slurm_gen.dataset` decorator converts `noisy_sine` into a dataset generator which can be used by the `slurm_gen.generate` to create cache files containing arbitrary numbers of samples.
+We can define as many functions as we like in `datasets.py`, and all those marked with `@slurm_gen.dataset` will be usable in SLURM_gen.

 #### Generate samples